syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ## Absolute positioning

-SfPopupLayout can be shown at the specified position by using the following method.

-### Show At x,y Position

 To open the SfPopupLayout in specific X,Y coordinates, use the `SfPopupLayout.Show(x-position, y-position)` property as in the following code sample.

 {% highlight xaml %}